healthcare network of southwest florida

 Collier Health Services, Inc. (d/b/a Healthcare Network of Southwest Florida) was founded as a nonprofit organization in 1977 by a group of community leaders to address the health issues of migrant and seasonal farm workers, rural poor and other citizens in Collier County.

 The organization’s first facilities were two small trailers in Immokalee.
-From the start, the nonprofit was committed to providing basic medical and dental healthcare services at an affordable cost while ensuring dignity and respect to each individual served.
+From the start, the nonprofit was committed to providing primary medical and dental healthcare services at an affordable cost while ensuring dignity and respect to each individual served.

 expansion begins in 1993

 Immokalee’s population had increased dramatically since 1977, and so had the need for quality, professional medical and dental healthcare.
 Always sensitive to these growing needs, the administration and staff responded by building a new facility, the Marion E. Fether Medical Center, which was completed in July 1993.
 This location provided room for expanded healthcare services including family medicine, pediatrics, women’s health, dental health, and chronic and infectious diseases.

 Over a period of time, other medical support services such as laboratory and radiology, pharmacy, outreach, health education, social services support, transportation and translation assistance were also available.
 English, Spanish, French, Creole and Kanjobal are spoken at many of Healthcare Network’s office sites.